VoronDesign/VoronUsers/printer_mods/maximilian-foerg/AB_Turbo_Mod/README.md

 # Voron Afterburner Turbo Mod

-This is a **puerly cosmetic** mod for the Afterburner to bring it's appearance closer to Stealthburner.
+This is a **purely cosmetic** mod for the Afterburner to bring it's appearance closer to Stealthburner.

 After having seen Stealthburner, Afterburner's design started to look a little dated to me.
 So I designed this mod.
 It simply replaces both of Afterburner's front parts with a single part.
 The only new hardware required are two shorter screws.